Best Butter Injection for Turkey

 You can set the temperature you want the meat to cook to, and it will go off when it reaches that point.
 It also has a ton of other features.
 However, a probe thermometer will ensure you don’t have a dry and overcooked turkey.

-Turkey Lifters: After cooking, the turkey is going to be hot, juicy, and heavy, so it’s best to use a set of turkey lifters to transfer it from the roasting pan to the serving platter.
+Turkey Lifters: After cooking, the turkey will be hot, juicy, and heavy, so it’s best to use a set of turkey lifters to transfer it from the roasting pan to the serving platter.

 Carving Set: Having a proper carving set for cutting the turkey will mean nice, clean cuts for serving.

 Aluminum Foil: I know it sounds basic, but it’s necessary.
-This trick from Alton Brown allows the skin to crisp up but prevents the turkey breast from overcooking while the rest is still getting up to temperature.
+This trick from Alton Brown crisps the skin without overcooking the turkey breast while the rest of the turkey is still coming up to temperature.

 How To Prepare A Turkey For Thanksgiving With Injectable Turkey Marinade